statpascal/phoenix-cart/readme.md

 (the size of a single bank in cartridge address space) and different calling conventions for assembly modules.

-A build script, the resulting cartridge and the assembler output of the compiler (for xas99) are in the root directory.
+A build script, the resulting cartridge (phoenix.bin) and the assembler output (out.a99) of the compiler (for xas99) are stored in the root directory.

 To execute the cartridge, SAMS support is required.